mvolkmann/blog/src/lambda-calculus.md

 ### Y Combinator

-The Y Combinator, invented by Haskell Curry, is a function that implements recursion and provides a way of implementing loops.
+The Y combinator, invented by Haskell Curry, is a function that implements recursion and provides a way of implementing loops.
 It adds use of the function parameter `f` to the previous definition, which represents the computation to be performed in each iteration.
 It is defined as `λf.(λx.f (x x)) (λx.f (x x))`.
 Note that the body contains two identical terms.

+The Y combinator is intended to be used in lazily evaluated languages like Haskell.
+When used in a strictly evaluated language like JavaScript, it will loop endless until the heap space is exhausted and the program crashes.

 We can attempt to define a factorial function as: